“There is nothing worse than a sharp image of a fuzzy concept.” – Ansel Adams

 Classification of Concepts

 The objects and surroundings of a child can have various attributes and properties.
-Concepts too can be of various types, depending on the attribute being referred.
-They can be broadly classified as Spatial (location), Temporal (time), Quantitative (number), Qualitative (description) and Social-Emotional (feelings).
+Concepts too are of various types, depending on the attribute being referred to.
+They can be broadly be classified as 1.
+Spatial (location), 2.
+Temporal (time), 3.
+Quantitative (number), 4.
+Qualitative (description) and 5.
+Social-Emotional (feelings).
 In the early stages, children tend to learn many of these concepts in pairs[ii].

 Paired Concepts: Marked and Unmarked

-Research has found out that the marked concepts are receptive as well as expressive, and hence are easier to understand for a child as compared to the unmarked concepts which are only receptive.
-For example, the concept of ‘short’ is visually more difficult to illustrate and is there only receptive.
-It will be easier for a child to understand the paired concept if we start with ‘tall’ and introduce ‘short’ next.
+Research has shown that the marked concepts are receptive as well as expressive, and hence are easier to understand for a child as compared to the unmarked concepts which are only receptive.
+For example, the concept of ‘short’ is visually more difficult to illustrate and is only receptive.
+It will be easier for a child to understand the pair, if we first introduce ‘tall’ and introduce ‘short’ in relation to ‘tall’.

 The Right Age

-The children usually start learning concepts from around the 2 years mark.
-A child with the right kind of exposure, usually is aware about majority of the concepts listed below, by the age of five.
+The children usually start learning concepts from around the 2 year mark.
+A child with the right kind of exposure, is usually aware of the concepts listed below, by the age of five.

 Paired Concepts: MARKED / UNMARKED